My Top 10 of do’s and don’ts when using taxi’s in Istanbul. Based on my own experiences and those of many tourists I have met.

 7. Never open your wallet sitting in the front seat.
 It often happens that cabbies grab into your wallet to ‘help’ you getting out your foreign bank notes.

 8. Step out of the car if the driver is rude and write down his taxi number.
 Give that to the desk of the hotel.
-Istanbul earns a lot of money from tourism so it is in the interest of the city authorities to preserve their image of a tourist friendly, welcoming place.
+Istanbul earns a lot of money from tourism so it is in the interest of the city authorities to preserve Istanbul’s image as a tourist friendly, welcoming place.
 So complaints will eventually have an effect.

 10. Use official yellow cabs only.
 Don’t trust friendly strangers who say they will find you a cab.